alexcrichton/jba/README.md

 Nowhere close to working yet and is very much a work in progress.
 Will keep notes here as necessary

+## Demo

+You can view a live demo at http://alexcrichton.com/jba/

 ## Development

 ### Prerequisites